Results 1 - 10

 , 1997

 "... : Epi-convergence in distribution is a useful tool in establishing limiting distributions of "argmin" estimators; however, it is not always easy to find the epi-limit of a given sequence of objective functions.
-In this paper, we define the notion of stochastic equi-lower-semicontinuity of a sequence ..."
+In this paper, we define the notion of stochastic equi-lower-semicontinuity of ..."

 Abstract